CDCgov/phdi-azure/docs/execution-guide.md

 1. Accessing your Azure account
 2. Uploading and running data through the pipline
 3. Monitoring pipeline activities in Azure Data Factory
-4. Viewing cleaning and enriched data in the FHIR server
+4. Viewing cleaned and enriched data in the FHIR server

 <details>
     <summary><h4>Part 1: Access your Azure Portal account</h4></summary>